polltery/JDBCApp/README.md

 JDBCApp connects to a mySQL database, to view and perform queries on it.

-It's being built around 'finaleventdb' database.
+It's being modified around 'finaleventdb' database.